 From a psychological perspective, this adage suggests that personal growth and development can lead to changes in our relationships with others.
 As we mature and evolve, our values, interests, goals⏤and even overall identity⏤may shift.
 As a result, we may find that some of our previous relationships no longer align with our current selves.

-This internet aphorism acknowledges that personal growth is an ongoing process, and as we learn, change, and develop, our needs and desires may transform as well.
+This aphorism acknowledges that personal growth is an ongoing process, and as we learn, change, and develop, our needs and desires may transform as well.
 (See here for my discussion on updating your priors.)
 As we strive to become the best version of ourselves, we may outgrow certain aspects of our personality, beliefs, or behaviours that were once compatible with the people around us.
 This divergence can create a sense of disconnection or incompatibility with those who haven’t experienced similar personal growth or who remain attached to an earlier version of themselves.

 Outgrowing the people we used to know (and perhaps loved, either romantically or as friends) doesn’t necessarily mean that we become better or superior to them.
 It simply means that our individual paths and journeys have diverged, leading us in different directions.
 It’s a natural part of personal development and self-discovery.
 And as we outgrow and move away from these past relationships, we need to recognise that it doesn’t diminish the value or significance of the connections we once had.
 It is, at the core, a reflection of the dynamic nature of human relationships and the evolving nature of our personal identities.

-This internet aphorism also highlights the importance of surrounding ourselves with people who support our growth and who resonate with our current values and aspirations.
+This aphorism also highlights the importance of surrounding ourselves with people who support our growth and who resonate with our current values and aspirations.
 As we evolve, it becomes essential to seek relationships that nurture and encourage our ongoing development rather than stifle or impede it.
-This doesn’t mean completely cutting off people from our past, but rather, allowing space for new connections that align with our present selves.
+Of course, this doesn’t mean completely cutting off people from our past, but rather, allowing space for new connections that align with our present selves.
 Which brings me to a quote by Roy Bennett, who once said, “Surround yourself with positive people who believe in your dreams, encourage your ideas, support your ambitions, and bring out the best in you.”